Implan-Group/api/impact/readme.md

 **GET {{api_domain}}api/v1/impact/project/{{projectGUID}}/eventtype/{{eventtype}}/specification**

 ---
+# Spending Patterns
+- There are three types of Spending Patterns: **Industry**, **Institution**, and **Custom**
+- There are several endpoints that let you query for existing Spending Patterns as well as uploading new ones as part of Create Events

-## Spending Pattern Details and Commodities
+### Spending Pattern Details and Commodities
-- You can query for a list of the defined Spending Patterns, their details, and their commodities
-- This endpoint takes many optional parameters to control the filtering of the response
+- This endpoint returns the details and commodities for a given Spending Pattern

 #### Request
 - `GET {{api_domain}}api/v1/impact/spending-patterns/{{aggregationSchemeId}}/{{spendingPatternType}}/{{specificationCode}}`